A Dissection of the Wizards of the Coast Market Research Shows Us How Wrong Even Market Leaders Can Be

 The first part of the sentence is objectively true — it’s a statistical fact — but the latter part is a subjective statement that ignores the remaining data that was not presented as part of this market research (meaning it ignores the fact that all the other cars of different colors can just as easily and factually replace “red” in the above statement.)

-We don’t know how the colors were chosen, nor do we know if the 10 cars/10 colors ratio developed on its own or was artificially enforced (meaning an 11th car of any one color was turned away so there will always be 10 cars each of 10 different colors.)
+We don’t know how the colors were chosen, nor do we know if the 10 cars/10 colors ratio developed on its own or was artificially enforced (meaning the 11th car of any one color was turned away so there will always be 10 cars each of 10 different colors.)
 We don’t know, so we can’t really relate what we’re seeing in this parking lot to the overall consumer market for cars and the colors people choose to buy them in.

 The same goes for the age breakdown in this market research.
 Clearly, when talking about a market research sampling of people aged 12 to 35-year, the group of 19 to 35 is a much bigger range than the 12 to 18 group.
 So, if the market research sample was divided evenly amongst the ages rather than using the “gathered as it falls” method, there’s obviously a chance for results that skew towards the larger age bracket.